 On Wednesday, November 14th, it was reported that Israel assassinated the leader of Hamas' military wing, Ahmed Jabari, breaking a tentative truce with Palestinian fighters that had been in place since Monday.
 The truce followed an escalation in violence that began last Thursday in which 6 Palestinian civilians were killed, including three children, and more than 50 others injured.
 The IMEU offers the following timeline of the recent violence and a link to an IMEU fact sheet on previous Israeli ceasefire violations.

-Self-Defense or Provocation?: Israel's History of Breaking Ceasefires
+Click here for a link to an earlier IMEU factsheet: Self-Defense or Provocation?: Israel's History of Breaking Ceasefires